+Section 7570) of Division 7 of Title 1 of the Government Code.
 Severe Mental Illnesses Conditions with the following diagnoses: Schizophrenia Schizoaffective disorder Bipolar disorder (manic depressive illness) Major depressive disorders Panic disorder Obsessive-compulsive disorder Pervasive developmental disorder or autism Anorexia nervosa Bulimia nervosa SFHSS Member An individual who meets the eligibility requirements set forth in the Plan Document between the Claims Administrator and the Employer, and the SFHSS Member Rules.
 Skilled Nursing Services performed by a licensed nurse who is either a registered nurse or a licensed vocational nurse.
 Skilled Nursing Facility (SNF) A health facility or a distinct part of a Hospital with a valid license issued by the California Department of Public Health that provides continuous Skilled Nursing care to patients whose primary need is for availability of Skilled Nursing care on a 24-hour basis.
-Specialist Specialists include Physicians with a specialty as follows: Allergy; Anesthesiology; Dermatology; Cardiology and other internal medicine specialists; Neonatology; Neurology; Oncology; Ophthalmology; Orthopedics; Pathology; Psychiatry; Radiology; Any surgical specialty; Otolaryngology; Urology; and Radiology;Any surgical specialty;Otolaryngology;
+Specialist Specialists include Physicians with a specialty as follows: Allergy; Anesthesiology; Dermatology; Cardiology and other internal medicine specialists; Neonatology; Neurology; Oncology; Oncology; Ophthalmology; Pathology; Pathology; Radiology; Any surgical specialty; Otolaryngology; Urology; and Other designated as appropriate.
+Subacute Care Skilled Nursing or skilled rehabilitation provided in a hospital or Skilled Nursing Facility to patients who require skilled care such as nursing services, physical, occupational or speech therapy, a coordinated program of multiple therapies or who have medical needs that require daily registered nurse monitoring.
 A facility that is primarily a rest-home, convalescent facility, or home for the aged is not included.
 Substance Use Disorder Condition Drug or alcohol abuse or dependence.
 Substance Use Disorder Services Services provided to treat a Substance Use Disorder Condition.
 Total Disability (Totally Disabled) In the case of a Participant, or Member otherwise eligible for coverage as a Participant, a disability which prevents the individual from working with reasonable continuity in the individual's customary employment or in any other employment in which the individual reasonably might be expected to engage, in view of the individual's station in life and physical and mental capacity.
 In the case of a Dependent, a disability which prevents the individual from engaging with normal or reasonable continuity in the individual's customary activities or in those in which the individual otherwise reasonably might be expected to engage, in view of the individual's station in life and physical and mental capacity.
 Value-Based Program An outcomes-based payment arrangement and/or a coordinated care model facilitated with one or more local providers that is evaluated against cost and quality metrics/factors and is reflected in Provider payment.
 Urgent Services Those Covered Services rendered outside of the Plan Service Area (other than Emergency Services) which are Medically Necessary to prevent serious deterioration of your health resulting from unforeseen illness, injury or complications of an existing medical condition, for which treatment cannot reasonably be delayed until you return to the Plan Service Area.